tebanspam11/SnakeAgent/README.md

 SnakeAIAgent also includes a simulation module that allows users to run multiple games in a controlled environment, generating performance statistics such as average score, survival time, and percentage of games reaching the time limit.

-This project demonstrates a combination of pathfinding algorithms, real-time control, and simulation-based evaluation, making it an advanced example of AI applied to classic games.
+This project demonstrates a combination of pathfinding algorithms, real-time control, and simulation-based evaluation, making it an example of AI applied to classic games.

 ---